Taylor Walls Player Props: Rays vs. Athletics

-The Tampa Bay Rays, including Taylor Walls (.184 on-base percentage in past 10 games, 130 points below season-long percentage), take on starter Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Wednesday at 9:40 PM ET.
+Taylor Walls -- .111 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with Paul Blackburn on the hill, on June 15 at 3:37 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Athletics.
+He had a one-hit showing in his last game (1-for-4) against the Athletics.

 Taylor Walls Game Info & Props vs. the Athletics